axvr/zepl.vim/README.md

 #### Python

 Some languages have unusual syntax rules such as the white space sensitivity in Python.
 This makes REPL usage much more difficult.
-To alleviate the problem Zepl offers the ability to create "custom formatters" which sanitise the text before sending it to the REPL.
+To alleviate most problems, Zepl offers the ability to create "custom formatters" which sanitise the text before sending it to the REPL.
 A Python custom formatter is shipped with Zepl and can be used like so.

 ```vim
 runtime zepl/contrib/python.vim  " Enable the Python contrib module.